aws-samples/aws-iotbot/README.md

 For each platform the code is available in the following folders with further instructions:

 * iotbot-device: code to run the robot as an AWS IoT device
-* iotbot-app: Android mobile app to remote control de robot
+* iotbot-app: Android mobile app to remote control the robot
 * iotbot-alexa_skill: AWS Lambda function to remote control the robot via voice with an Amazon Echo